Iceman8911/bandwidth-saver/README.md

 ### Why use both of them?

 - `webRequest` doesn't help here if the request is lacking the `Content-Length` header.
-- `Performance API` has issues with cross-origin resources that don't have the  `Timing-Allow-Origin` properly set.
+- `Performance API` has issues with cross-origin resources that don't have the  `Timing-Allow-Origin` header properly set.

 ## Blocking